CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-BUF_333 is a ready-to-use pump-spray pad cleaner for foam, microfiber, and wool pads.
-Spray onto the loaded pad, agitate with a brush or spin at low speed, then rinse · usable again without a full dry-and-prime cycle.
-Chemical Guys explicitly positions this for mid-session use, and the broad owner consensus backs that up.
-No documented pattern of fish-eye defects or paint contamination from pad transfer.
+BUF_333 is a ready-to-use pump-spray cleaner for foam, microfiber, and wool pads.
+Spray onto the loaded pad, agitate with a brush or a low-speed polisher spin, then rinse; the pad goes back to work without a full dry-and-prime cycle.
+Chemical Guys markets it for mid-session use during two-stage correction, and the broad owner base backs that up on foam and microfiber alike.
+The formula runs mildly alkaline, worth a quick pad check with frequent same-session use.

-Best fit for detailers doing two-stage paint correction who want to reload pads mid-session.
-If you're only doing occasional one-step polish with lightly loaded pads, a diluted all-purpose cleaner works just as well for less money.
+Best fit for detailers running two-stage paint correction who want to reload pads mid-session instead of swapping to a fresh one.
+If you're only doing occasional one-step polish with lightly loaded pads, a diluted all-purpose cleaner does the job for less money.

 Yes · Chemical Guys explicitly markets BUF_333 for mid-session pad cleaning.
 The application sequence is: spray onto the loaded pad, agitate with a brush or spin at low speed on the polisher to work out residue, then rinse.
 Community owners on Amazon and detailing forums confirm the pad is usable after a quick rinse and spin-out, without a full dry-and-prime cycle between stages.